 Little City Front Yard Veggie Garden

-When we bought the house, there was just grass lawn and one shrub.
+When we bought the house, there was just grass lawn and one shrub, rock-hard clay soil, and terrible slopes.
 It was a clean slate.
 A pathetic, small clean slate.

 Situated on a small urban lot, the main front garden is just 8-feet wide.
-I didn’t intend to become a front yard vegetable grower but the back yard was too shady for anything to succeed.
+I didn’t intend to become a front yard vegetable grower but after a few seasons testing vegetables in the shady backyard, I knew I wasn’t going to get harvests without more sun.

 After just one season with raised beds, I was a convert.
 Everything did so much better in boxes where I could control the soil and compost.